xmcnvb/xmcnvb/README.md

 I’m [@xmcnvb](https://github.com/xmcnvb)

-👨🏻‍💻 I’m an ML engineer and an AI enthusiast
+👨🏻‍💻 I’m an ML engineer and an AI enthusiast.

 📫 How to reach me: [t.me/xmcnvb](https://t.me/xmcnvb)